maximilian128/project_creation_automation/README.md

 ### 3) Clone this repo as well as create and modify .env file
-1. open Terminal and execute:
+1. open terminal and execute:
 ```
     cd PATH/TO/YOUR/PROJECTS/FOLDER
     mkdir project_creation_automation